shmowzow/sublime-support/README.md

 `ShmoWzow` / `sHMOwZOW`   | `entity.name.function`
 `c:` 					  | `string.quoted.double`

-> *Remember*: Shmowzow ignores all characters except the eight commands; so no special syntax for comments is needed (as long as the comments don't contain the commands).
-The `c:` is not actually necessary for comments - it just makes the things more beautiful.
+> *Remember*: The `c:` command is not actually used for comments if you intend to build your `.finn` program - since as said before Shmowzow doesn't support commenting yet -, it just makes the things *more beautiful*.

 ##License